mattboyer/PYaffs/_drafts/hl4.md

 	616e990: 204c6963 656e7365 20666f72 206d6f72   License for mor
 	616e9a0: 65206465 7461696c 732e0a0a 00596f75  e details....You

-We can see the familiar text in the dump and just at the point where Lawrence Lessig has built up a good head of steam and is shouting about the **MERCHANTABILITY** and the **FITNESS FOR A PARTICULAR PURPOSE**, a 16-byte fragment of data occurs at offset `0x616e950` that is definitely *not* part of the GPL.
+We can see the familiar text in the dump and just when Lawrence Lessig has built up a good head of steam and starts shouting about the **MERCHANTABILITY** and the **FITNESS FOR A PARTICULAR PURPOSE**, a 16-byte fragment of data occurs at offset `0x616e950` that is definitely *not* part of the GPL.

 At this point I'm fairly confident that these fragments are the out-of-band spare data written and read by YAFFS.